 Meanwhile, make the buttery topping.
 Mix together the melted butter, garlic salt and dried herbs in a small bowl and set aside.

 When the knots are done cooking, take out of the oven and brush with the buttery herb topping.

 Transfer to a plate or platter and top with vegan parmesan cheese.

-Serve with marinara or dip of choice (these are also delicious with vegan ranch if we do say so ourselves)!
+Serve with marinara or dip of choice - they are also delicious with vegan ranch!